 Once you get to A1/E35, keep your eyes out for the Pisa Nord Est exit soon after and take it.
 After about 55 miles, you’ll be coming up to the last portion of your trip.
 It’s just a series of taking a few different exits back to back, and you’ll be in the city center of Pisa.

 Take Via San Pio da Pietrelcina, Via Monsignor Aristo Manghi, Via Ferruccio Giovannini, Via Giuseppe Moruzzi, and lastly, Via Statale 12 to Via Contessa Matilde.
-And that’s it, you’ll be smack dab in the middle of Pisa.
+And that’s it.
+You’ll be smack dab in the middle of Pisa.

 Florence to Pisa by Bus